jonnonz1/nz-statute-book/acts/public/1989/superannuation-schemes-act-1989.md

 ## Part 2 — Miscellaneous provisions

 ### 23 Objections and appeals against decisions of Government Actuary
-(1) Any person who is dissatisfied with a decision made by the Government Actuary in the exercise of his or her powers, functions, and discretions under this Act or under section GD 8 of the Income Tax Act 2004 may object to that decision by notice in writing to the Government Actuary.
+(1) Any person who is dissatisfied with a decision made by the Government Actuary in the exercise of his or her powers, functions, and discretions under this Act or under section EY 11 of the Income Tax Act 2007 may object to that decision by notice in writing to the Government Actuary.
 (2) Every such objection shall be made within 28 days after notice of the decision is given, or within such extended time as the Government Actuary may allow on application made either before or after the expiration of the 28 day period.
 (3) The Government Actuary shall, if the person objecting so requests, afford that person an opportunity of being heard by him or her within 28 days after receiving that request.
 (4) The Government Actuary shall, within 28 days after receiving the objection or holding any hearing requested under subsection (3) of this section, give notice in writing of his or her decision to the person who made the objection.